HernanMuniz1/HernanMuniz1/README.md

-<p>Full stack developer focused mainly on the backend, building web and mobile applications end to end.<br>
+<p>Full stack developer focused mainly on the backend, building web and mobile applications end to end.<br><br>
-Backend with Node.js and Express designing REST APIs, and frontend with React and React Native, which I've done across several projects.<br>
+Backend with Node.js and Express designing REST APIs, applying good practices like SOLID principles and design patterns for clean, maintainable code.<br>
+Frontend with React and React Native, which I've done across several projects.<br>
 Data persistence in both relational (SQL, SQL Server) and non-relational (MongoDB) databases.<br><br>
-I also worked with low-level and systems programming in C and C++ and application development in Java.
+I also work with low-level and systems programming in C and C++, and application development in Java.
   <br> Comfortable working in teams using Git Flow, and using generative AI to speed up development. <br> <br>
   Passionate about AI and cibersecurity.
 </p>